 Two New Usages of Waste Cooking Oil Reported

-We all know that vegetable oil are widely used in daily cooking, food production and cosmetics.
-How will you deal with your waste oil?Problem, most of you just throw them away.
-Nowadays, We noticed two new ways of dealing with waste cooking oil which are being used in different areas and both of them have achieved some effects.
+We all know that vegetable oil is widely used in daily cooking, food production, and cosmetics.
+How will you deal with your waste oil?The problem, most of you just throw them away.
+Nowadays, We noticed two new ways of dealing with waste cooking oil which is being used in different areas and both of them have achieved some effects.
 Maybe they will be helpful to you.
 Come and learn about them.These days, the Marikina city government encouraged its residents to give their used cooking oil to the City Environment Management Office (CEMO) instead of just throwing it away.
-According to them, the oil will be mixed and melted down with another recycled styrofoamto to make decorative paving blocks for use in the city’s parks and playgrounds.
+According to them, the oil will be mixed and melted down with another recycled styrofoam to make decorative paving blocks for use in the city’s parks and playgrounds.
 “The dispose of used cooking oil can prevent it from contaminating the water system, especially Marikina River,” said one of the expertise.
 “The program will also prevent the residents from repeatedly using used cooking oil which may cause severe diseases that may lead to cancer,” he added.

 From the above, we can foresee that waste cooking oil reusing will become more and more popular in the near future.
 For not only does using waste oil ensure products are recycled, but it’s also significantly cheaper than biodiesel made from feedstock.